-We aim to provide a healthy working environment and demonstrate commitment to health, safety and the welfare of staff in order to maximise attendance.
+We promote good health and aim to provide a healthy working environment demonstrating commitment to health, safety and the welfare of all staff in order to maximise attendance.

 Management is responsible for regularly monitoring and taking appropriate action in connection with sickness and other unplanned absence.